huggingface/blog/vision_language_pretraining.md

 ## Vision-Language Models: Datasets

 Vision-language models are typically trained on large image and text datasets with different structures based on the pre-training objective.
 After they are pre-trained, they are further fine-tuned on various downstream tasks using task-specific datasets.
-In this section, we provide an overview of some popular pre-training and downstream datasets used for training and evaluating vision-language models.
+This section provides an overview of some popular pre-training and downstream datasets used for training and evaluating vision-language models.

 ### Pre-training datasets

 Vision-language models are typically pre-trained on large multi-modal datasets harvested from the web in the form of matching image/video and text pairs.
 The text data in these datasets can be human-generated captions, automatically generated captions, image metadata, or simple object labels.
 Some examples of such large datasets are [PMD](https://huggingface.co/datasets/facebook/pmd) and [LAION-5B](https://laion.ai/blog/laion-5b/).
 The PMD dataset combines multiple smaller datasets such as the [Flickr30K](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset), [COCO](https://cocodataset.org/), and [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/) datasets.
 The COCO detection and image captioning (>330K images) datasets consist of image instances paired with the text labels of the objects each image contains, and natural sentence descriptions, respectively.
 The Conceptual Captions (> 3.3M images) and Flickr30K (> 31K images) datasets are scraped from the web along with their captions - free-form sentences describing the image.

-Note that even image-text datasets that solely consist of human-generated captions such as Flickr30K are inherently noisy as users do not always write descriptive or reflective captions for their images.
+Even image-text datasets consisting solely of human-generated captions, such as Flickr30K, are inherently noisy as users only sometimes write descriptive or reflective captions for their images.
 To overcome this issue, datasets such as the LAION-5B dataset leverage CLIP or other pre-trained multimodal models to filter noisy data and create high-quality multimodal datasets.
-Furthermore, some vision-language models such as ALIGN, propose further preprocessing steps and create their own high-quality datasets.
+Furthermore, some vision-language models, such as ALIGN, propose further preprocessing steps and create their own high-quality datasets.
 Other vision-language datasets, such as the [LSVTD](https://davar-lab.github.io/dataset/lsvtd.html) and [WebVid](https://github.com/m-bain/webvid) datasets, consist of video and text modalities, although at a smaller scale.

 ### Downstream datasets

 Pre-trained vision-language models are often trained on various downstream tasks such as visual question-answering, text-guided object detection, text-guided image inpainting, multi-modal classification, and various stand-alone NLP and computer vision tasks.

-Models finetuned on the question-answering downstream task, such as [ViLT](https://arxiv.org/abs/2102.03334) and [GLIP](https://arxiv.org/abs/2112.03857), most commonly use the [VQA](https://visualqa.org/) (visual question-answering), [VQA v2](https://visualqa.org/), [NLVR2](https://lil.nlp.cornell.edu/nlvr/), [OKVQA](https://okvqa.allenai.org/), [TextVQA](https://huggingface.co/datasets/textvqa), [TextCaps](https://textvqa.org/textcaps/) and [VizWiz](https://vizwiz.org/) datasets.
+Models fine-tuned on the question-answering downstream task, such as [ViLT](https://arxiv.org/abs/2102.03334) and [GLIP](https://arxiv.org/abs/2112.03857), most commonly use the [VQA](https://visualqa.org/) (visual question-answering), [VQA v2](https://visualqa.org/), [NLVR2](https://lil.nlp.cornell.edu/nlvr/), [OKVQA](https://okvqa.allenai.org/), [TextVQA](https://huggingface.co/datasets/textvqa), [TextCaps](https://textvqa.org/textcaps/) and [VizWiz](https://vizwiz.org/) datasets.
 These datasets typically contain images paired with multiple open-ended questions and answers.
 Furthermore, datasets such as VizWiz and TextCaps can also be used for image segmentation and object localization downstream tasks.
 Some other interesting multi-modal downstream datasets are [Hateful Memes](https://huggingface.co/datasets/limjiayi/hateful_memes_expanded) for multi-modal classification, [SNLI-VE](https://github.com/necla-ml/SNLI-VE) for visual entailment prediction, and [Winoground](https://huggingface.co/datasets/facebook/winoground) for visio-linguistic compositional reasoning.

-Note that vision-language models are used for various classical NLP and computer vision tasks such as text or image classification, and typically use uni-modal datasets ([SST2](https://huggingface.co/datasets/sst2), [ImageNet-1k](https://huggingface.co/datasets/imagenet-1k), for example) for such downstream tasks.
-In addition, datasets such as [COCO](https://cocodataset.org/), and [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/) are commonly used both in the pre-training of models and also for the caption generation downstream task.
+Note that vision-language models are used for various classical NLP and computer vision tasks such as text or image classification and typically use uni-modal datasets ([SST2](https://huggingface.co/datasets/sst2), [ImageNet-1k](https://huggingface.co/datasets/imagenet-1k), for example) for such downstream tasks.
+In addition, datasets such as [COCO](https://cocodataset.org/) and [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/) are commonly used both in the pre-training of models and also for the caption generation downstream task.

 ## Supporting Vision-Language Models in 🤗 Transformers

 Using Hugging Face Transformers, you can easily download, run and fine-tune various pre-trained vision-language models or mix and match pre-trained vision and language models to create your own recipe.
 Some of the vision-language models supported by 🤗 Transformers  are: